Bee and Plant Associations

 January 2024

 We have been identifying the 1,300+ bees and 800+ wasps from the main trapping season and preparing to upload them to the volunteer portal database.
-Bonus nest blocks from last summer were returned in the fall and set up for winter cold storage as with the previous years blocks.
+Nest blocks from last summer were returned in the fall and set up for winter cold storage as with the previous years blocks.
 They will be reared in spring.
 We completed running a behavioral resin choice experiment in the greenhouse over the summer.
 We completed DNA extraction and sequencing of the first round of plant samples from bee nests.
 Volunteers and project staff and advisors tested a larval sampling method that we hope will provide backup for adult rearing and allow nest traps to be used for monitoring while preserving local bee populations.

 May 2024

-Rearing is nearly complete for the bonus blocks and as blocks are taken apart and cleaned we are cataloging and collecting any adults we find inside.
+Rearing is nearly complete for the 2023 nest blocks, and as blocks are taken apart and cleaned we are cataloging and collecting any adults we find inside.
 Preparing pinning and identification and labeling of specimens is prime importance before the project ends.
 A second round of plant samples from bee nests have been extracted and sequencing data is expected shortly.
 A second round of resin samples from bee nests has also been sent for analysis and should be returned soon.
 Bee and wasp identifications from the 2022 nest blocks are uploaded to the volunteer website.

 Check back later for more updates!